Eladhi/VI-Glow/README.md

 ```

 # Citation
 We hope you find our work helpful for your research.

+If you are using our code, please consider citing our paper.
 ```
 @article{hirsch2020color,
   title={Color Visual Illusions: A Statistics-based Computational Model},